William H. Duncan: United States ambassador to El Salvador

 On February 25, 2022, President Joe Biden nominated Duncan to be the next United States Ambassador to El Salvador.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on July 28, 2022.
 His nomination was favorably reported by the committee on August 3, 2022.
 The United States Senate confirmed Duncan on December 13, 2022, by voice vote.
 He was sworn in by Assistant Secretary Brian A. Nichols on January 24, 2023, and he presented his credentials to President Nayib Bukele on February 2, 2023.

 In July 2025, Duncan announced his retirement from diplomatic service.
-On 30 July 2025, Bukele awarded Duncan the Grand Order of Francisco Morazán, El Salvador's highest decoration.
-Duncan was succeeded by Elizabeth Hoffman in an interm capacity.
+On July 30, 2025, Bukele awarded Duncan the Grand Order of Francisco Morazán, El Salvador's highest decoration.
+Duncan was succeeded by Elizabeth Hoffman in an interim capacity.

 Personal life

 Duncan speaks Spanish.
 Duncan and his wife Nora have three daughters and two grandsons.